-Common VPN Problems and How to Solve Them without Calling Customer Support5 min read
+Common VPN Problems and How to Solve Them without Calling Customer Support4 min read

 If there’s something strange with your VPN, who you gonna call?
 Well, before contacting Ghostbusters or a VPN provider’s call center for that matter, you might first want to take a look at this piece.
 We have collected the most popular questions and requests from our customer service department.
 Each item will be complemented with the solutions to help you solve them in no time!

-And if you still haven’t tried VPN Unlimited, you can download it now and get a 7-day FREE trial (no credit card required).
+If you still haven’t tried VPN Unlimited, you can get it for FREE for 7 days

 - VPN not connecting!